 - declare details of any sponsorship or scholarship secured or applied for

 - provide official transcripts at the time of application.

 How to apply

-The deadline for applications is Monday 9 July 2018.
-To be considered for the scholarship, you will need to cover the following points in your scholarship statement:
+The deadline for applications is Monday 22 July 2019.
+To be considered for the scholarship, you will need to complete the online scholarship application form.

 Terms and conditions

 A student can only be in receipt of one University of the West of England scholarship.
 If you meet the eligibility criteria for more than one of the scholarships, you will be awarded the scholarship which is the most beneficial to you.

 If you have been awarded a scholarship, you will be notified in writing.
 Full terms and conditions for the scholarship will be sent with the scholarship award letter.